lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 Story ID: User-15

 #### User Story Statement
-As a developer, I want to be able to create a page for my game
+As a developer, I want to be able to create and manage a page for my game

 #### Criteria
-- Tools to allow
+- Developer account should be able to create, edit and delete a game page
+- Create posts for that page
+- Moderate comments and community posts

 #### Dependencies
+- Implement a developer user with special privileges
+- Create a way for a user to be assigned as a developer

 #### Revision History for User-15
-Version 1: ...
+Version 1:

 ### User Story 16
 Story ID: User-16

 #### User Story Statement
-As a moderator, I want to be able to manage posts and comments within my game page.
+As a moderator, I want to be able to manage posts and comments within my assigned game page.

 #### Criteria
+- A developer should be able to assign a user as a moderator for their game

 #### Dependencies
+- Implement a way for a developer to assign moderator privileges to a user
+- Give moderators privileges to manage post, comments (remove spam, ban users, respond to posts)

 #### Revision History for User-16
-Version 1: ...
+Version 1:

 ### User Story 17
 Story ID: User-17